wwwmarcos/angular-material-facade/src/input-email/README.md

 |minlength       | 3                 |

 ### How do change the default config and messages?
-Inject the `$configMaterialFacadeProvider` and call the inputText method.
+Inject the `$configMaterialFacadeProvider` and call the inputEmail method.

 Example:
 ```javascript